 Thank you for placing your trust in our ability to propose a sound solution.

-Dear sister, by no means, you are the only person who feels such a way.
+Dear sister, by no means, you are the only person who feels you are unable to have balance in life.
 Everyone, including me, goes through fatigue after a hard day at the university, work, etc. Although apparently many people have perfected their prayers and school/university work, don’t believe it.

-Everyone struggles to balance, and this struggle brings you the reward.
+Everyone struggles to have balance in life, and this struggle brings you the reward.
 Therefore, do not feel guilty as long as you do your best to ensure that you live a life that pleases Allah, and you work hard to make your parents proud.

 However, dear sister, you must take a few unwinding and de-stressing steps in order to ensure optimum productivity.
 Everyone feels tired after working hard, but you must find ways to reduce fatigue, and not constantly worry about what needs to be done.